KeenanHoffman/polygon-stadium/README.md

 Polygon Stadium if an arena based first person shooter, where players progress through rounds of increasing difficulty destroying enemies.

-The game itself was created with a 3D rendering library called THREE.js and a physics library called CANNON.js.
-I used Angular to create the front-end and wrapped the game in a directive.
+The game itself was created with the 3D rendering library, THREE.js and the physics library, CANNON.js.
+The app uses Angular on the front-end and the game is wrapped in a directive.
 The Backend API was created with NODE, Postgrsql, and Express.
-It also an ORM called waterline for database setup and queries.
+It also uses an ORM called Waterline for database setup and queries.

 <img src=./README_images/screenshot_1.png width=900 />